 As the historical agency for Maryland, the State Archives is the central depository for government records of permanent value.
-Records date from the founding of the Maryland colony in 1634 through the 1990s.
+Records date from the founding of the Maryland colony in 1634 through to the present.
 These records are described in the State Archives' Guide to Government Records.
 They include colonial and State executive, legislative and judicial records; county probate, land and court records; business records; publications and reports of the State, county and municipal governments; records of religious bodies; and special collections of maps, newspapers, photographs, and private papers.

 Search Room, State Archives, 350 Rowe Blvd., Annapolis, Maryland, June 2007.
-Photo by Diane F. Evartt.